 The number of individual worker checkpoints will match the number of weight checkpoints – i.e., the frequency at which the dataloader state is saved is the same at which we capture the model checkpoints.

-cerebras.save_iter_state_pathin the YAML, and the input dataloader will automatically restart from the same state as the original run.
+cerebras.save_iter_state_path in the yaml and the input dataloader will automatically restart from the same state of the original run.

-Try rewinding and restarting from a different step in the previous training run.
+In some cases, you might want to rewind and restart from a different step in the previous training run.
 To achieve this, modify

-data_iter_checkpoint_state_file_globaland set it to the global step you want the run to restart.
+data_iter_checkpoint_state_file_global and set it to the global step you want the run to restart from.
 Note that this global step must be one of the steps where a dataloader checkpoint was saved.

-Try restarting the run with a different batch size, and the deterministic data restart feature should work seamlessly.
+You may restart the run with a different batch size as well, and the deterministic data restart feature should work seamlessly.

 runconfig: num_workers_per_csx: 1

-This argument can also be passed to run as a command as shown below:
+This argument can also be passed to run command as below: